sr99622/libonvif/README.md

 - Common Password - Default password used during discover.
 - Hardware Decoder - If available, can be set to use GPU video decoding.
 - Video Filter - FFMPEG filter strings may be used to modify the video
+- Audio Filter - FFMPEG filter strings may be used to modify the audio
 - Direct Rendering - May be used in Windows to increase performance
-- Convert to RGB - The default setting is ON, may be turned on for performance
+- Convert to RGB - The default setting is ON, may be turned off for performance
 - Disable Audio, Disable Video - Used to limit streams to a single medium
-- Post Process Record - Recording will be the encoded video stream rather than raw packets
+- Post Process Record - Record the processed video stream rather than raw packets
 - Hardware Encode - If available, use the GPU for encoding (not available on Windows)
 - Process Pause - Video frame data is processed while the media stream is paused
 - Low Latency - Reduces the buffer size to reduce latency, may cause instability